ROCm/omniperf/docs/tutorial/includes/infinity-fabric-transactions.rst

 In this experiment, we move our :ref:`fine-grained <memory-type>` allocation to be owned by a remote accelerator.
-We accomplish this by first changing the HIP device using e.g., ``hipSetDevice(1)`` API, then allocating fine-grained memory (as described :ref:`previously <infinity-fabric-ex2>`), and finally resetting the device back to the default, e.g., ``hipSetDevice(0)``.
+We accomplish this by first changing the HIP device using, for instance, the ``hipSetDevice(1)`` API, then allocating fine-grained memory (as described :ref:`previously <infinity-fabric-ex2>`), and finally resetting the device back to the default, for instance, ``hipSetDevice(0)``.

 Although we have not changed our code significantly, we do see a